 “I’m looking forward to getting to see how strategies play out against each other, and how competing strategies develop,” Whiteside said.
 “It feels like it’s a lot more chaotic and fast-paced than I expected, but I kind of like it.
 Everyone seems to be able to adapt to new scenarios so easily.”

 The coming season is a hopeful one for Zebrotics.
 Last year marked their best-ever performance in FRC, and the team hopes to follow it up with an even stronger one this time.
 Moments like this meeting allow the team to take stock of their strengths and weaknesses and make a plan for the next few months.
-Naturally, this can be discouraging just as much as it can be inspiring.
-Kamen Panayotov, a CHS senior, is doubtful of the team’s chances.
+Lu Bliss, a CHS junior, has high hopes for the team and is determined to make them a reality.